drmikecrowe/eslint-config-templates/README.md

 # Shareable ESLint/Prettier/TypeScript configurations

+Recently, the [eslint-config-prettier v8 upgrade](https://github.com/prettier/eslint-config-prettier/blob/main/CHANGELOG.md#version-800-2021-02-21) broke my ESLint configuration, and I realized I needed a centralized way of managing my ESLint configuration across projects.

+This is the outline for how I will solve common configuration across projects going forward.
+Here are the key features:

+* Layer your ESLint rules based on topics: ESLint + Prettier, then TypeScript, then React/Vue.
+* Use Lerna to publish scoped packages to [npmjs](https://www.npmjs.com/).
+* Some helper tools to upgrade your code.

-This is NOT my work, but forked from other repos:
+Disclaimer: This is not my original work, but leveraged from other's work, most notably:

 * The ESLint configuration started with [ntnyq](https://github.com/ntnyq/configs) configs
 * The TypeScript idea came from [unlikelystudio](https://github.com/unlikelystudio/bases) settings

-This is the outline for how to solve common configuration going forward.
-Here's the key features:

-* Layer your ESLint rules based on topics: ESLint + Prettier, then TypeScript, then React/Vue
-* Lerna based publish to NPM is trivial
-* Some helper tools to upgrade your code

 ## Layered ESLint

 The benefit of this organizational structure is layering your ESLint rules.
 Some rules apply for TypeScript projects.
 Some for TypeScript/React projects.
 What if you add Prettier to the mix?

 A picture is worth a 1000 words:

 [![](./layered.svg)](https://mermaid-js.github.io/mermaid-live-editor/edit##eyJjb2RlIjoiZ3JhcGggVERcbiAgRVtlc2xpbnQtY29uZmlnXSAtLT4gRVBbZXNsaW50LWNvbmZpZy1wcmV0dGllcl1cbiAgRSAtLT4gRVRbZXNsaW50LWNvbmZpZy10eXBlc2NyaXB0XVxuXG4gIEVQIC0tPiBFUFJbZXNsaW50LWNvbmZpZy1wcmV0dGllci1yZWFjdF1cbiAgRVBUIC0tPiBFUFRSW2VzbGludC1jb25maWctcHJldHRpZXItdHlwZXNjcmlwdC1yZWFjdF1cbiAgRVBSIC0tPiBFUFRSW2VzbGludC1jb25maWctcHJldHRpZXItdHlwZXNjcmlwdC1yZWFjdF1cbiAgRVQgLS0-IEVQVFtlc2xpbnQtY29uZmlnLXR5cGVzY3JpcHQtcmVhY3RdIiwibWVybWFpZCI6IntcbiAgXCJ0aGVtZVwiOiBcImRlZmF1bHRcIlxufSIsInVwZGF0ZUVkaXRvciI6ZmFsc2UsImF1dG9TeW5jIjp0cnVlLCJ1cGRhdGVEaWFncmFtIjpmYWxzZX0)